-- You can launch the Module Manager, select a module, connect to the Server, and set your status to Looking for Game. - Vassalengine.org has a Java applet that will display all currently running games on the VASSAL Server.
+- Looking for Game: You can launch the Module Manager, select a module, connect to the Server, and set your status to Looking for Game. - ❖ Current Players: Vassalengine.org has a Java applet that will display all currently running games on the VASSAL Server.
 On the VASSALengine.org site, click See who's playing live right now to view all current games.
-If you see your game being played currently, you can launch the module, log in to the

-Server, and use private or public messaging to contact a potential opponent.
+If you see your game being played currently, you can launch the module, log in to the Server, and use private or public messaging to contact a potential opponent.
 You can also view games played on the Server in the past 24 hours, the past week, and the past month.
-(In addition, you can view this information using the Module Manager under Tools > Server Status.)

-- Vassalengine.org maintains an Opponents Wanted forum, where you can search for opponents for your game.
+(In addition, you can view this information using the Module Manager under Tools I Server Status.) - Opponents Wanted Forum: Vassalengine.org maintains an Opponents Wanted forum, where you can search for opponents for your game.
 You should specify the game or games you want to play, whether you would like to play real time or by email, and your time zone.
+Visit www.vassalengine.org/forums for more information. - Add Yourself to the List of Players: You can add your email address to the module page on Vassalengine.org.
+You will need a free account on the site to log in first.
+To add your own email address, log in to the site and go to the page for the module you're interested in.
+Locate the Players section and click the Edit link (to the right of the section heading) You can now add your email address to this section of the page.
+Enter your name and email address on a new line.
+For example, if your name is Bob Example and your email address is bob@example.com, then you would add - {{emaillbob@example.comlBob Example}} - to the editor.
+When finished, click Show Preview to verify your changes, and then click Save Page to save your changes. - Email Others: You can also email any of the players on the list, requesting a game.
+(Addresses will only show to logged-in site users.)

-Visit www.vassalengine.org/forums for more information. - In addition, gaming sites like BoardGameGeek.com, Wargamer.com, and ComsimWorld.com maintain VASSAL opponent lists.
+In addition, gaming sites like BoardGameGeek.com, Wargamer.com, and ComsimWorld.com maintain VASSAL opponent lists.

-The VASSAL Community
+The Vassal Community